-Lundin Mining acquired the Vueltas del Rio mine in Honduras, as part of the acquisition of Rio Narcea in 2007.
-Reclamation of the property is ongoing.
+Lundin Mining acquired the Vueltas del Rio gold mine in Honduras, as part of the acquisition of Rio Narcea in 2007.
+Reclamation of the property continued throughout 2012 in accordance with the mine closure plans approved by the local authorities.

 Production ceased in 2008 at the Storliden zinc-copper mine in northern Sweden.
-A rehabilitation programme has been completed in accordance with the approved closure plan and the site is now subject to a long-term monitoring program.
+A rehabilitation programme has been completed in accordance with the approved closure plan.
+The land has been sold for use as a commercial forestry and the site is now subject to a long-term monitoring program.